Precious153/fatfarm/README.md

 # Fat Farm

-Farm Farm project is an agrictech mobile app I built for an Agritech conglomerate based in Bauchi, Nigeria.
+Fat Farm project is an agrictech mobile app I built for an Agritech conglomerate based in Bauchi, Nigeria.

 ## About the Project
 Flutter was used to develop the app, and Dart was the programming language used.